mattlyons0/Rsync-Snapshot/README.md

 - `--logFormat FORMAT` *Default:* `json`
   - Format used to log output
   - Supported formats: `json` `text`
+- `--logFile PATH`
+  - Path to file used to write output in `logFormat`
+  - If file already exists it will be appended, otherwise it will be created

 #### Recovery
 - Partial Recovery